 Gearbox ZF 4HP22

-The 4-speed automatic ZF 4HP22 was produced at a German company from 1980 to 2004 and was installed on many popular rear-wheel drive and all-wheel drive cars with powerful V6 and V8 engines.
-This transmission is known as the automatic transmission of the Land Rover Discovery and Range Rover of the first generations.
+The 4-speed automatic ZF 4HP22 was produced at a German company from 1980 to 2004 and was installed on many popular rear-wheel drive and all-wheel drive cars with powerful V6, V8 engines.
+This transmission is known as the transmission of the Discovery and Range Rover of the first generations.

 4HP family: 4HP14, 4HP16, 4HP18, 4HP20, 4HP22, 4HP24.